In 2022, tuition for full-time students at Hope International University was $34,500 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-California’s tuition and fees change based on: B Academic program for both full and part-time students Course load for both full and part-time students Course level for both full and part-time students
+California’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for both full and part-time students •Course level for both full and part-time students

-The majority of California undergrads use financial aid to help pay for school.
-In 2021, 360 of the 656 undergrads enrolled received financial aid.
-California meets 32 percent of the demonstrated financial need for undergraduates.
+The majority of Hope International University undergrads use financial aid to to cover the cost of tuition.
+In 2022, 390 of the 620 undergrads enrolled received financial aid.
+California meets 35% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $14,570 a year.
-Around 78 percent of California undergrads take out student loans to cover any remaining costs.
-California graduates who have student loans graduate with an average of $30,327 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $16,620 a year.
+Around 74% of California undergrads take out student loans to cover any remaining costs.
+California graduates who have student loans graduate with an average of $22,457 of student loan debt.

 The average debt for each loan type varies.